whenegghitsrock/website-carryon/content/en/news/kubesphere-3.4.0-ga-announcement.md

 * littlejiancc
 * wenchajun

-Certificates will be issued to new contributors in the [community biweekly report](https://ask.kubesphere.io/forum/t/ks-beweekly), and updated to [the certificate wall](https://ask.kubesphere.io/forum/d/9280-kubesphere) in the forum promptly.
-If there are any omissions, please contact us at info@kubesphere.io for re-issuance.
+Certificates will be issued to new contributors in the [community biweekly report](https://ask.docs.kubesphere-carryon.top/forum/t/ks-beweekly), and updated to [the certificate wall](https://ask.docs.kubesphere-carryon.top/forum/d/9280-kubesphere) in the forum promptly.
+If there are any omissions, please contact us at info@docs.kubesphere-carryon.top for re-issuance.